Who doesn't love the combination of chocolate and pistachio? For me, it's a match made in heaven, just like this creamy pistachio tart.

 Love this recipe?
 Please leave a 5-star ★★★★★ rating in the recipe card below and consider leaving a comment as well, thanks!

-- Place all the ingredients for the pistachio butter in a high speed blender or food processor and blitz for 5-10 minutes until smooth.
+- Make the pistachio paste: Place the peeled soaked pistachios, maple syrup, vanilla, and matcha in a high-speed blender or food processor and blitz for 5-10 minutes until really smooth.
 Scrape down the sides of the jug every minute or so in between blends.
-Set aside while you make the crust.
+Check that the tart base is solid.
+Then spread the pistachio paste on top of the crust using an offset spatula to smooth it out in an even layer.
+Place in the fridge while you make the ganache.

 © addictedtodates.com.
 All content and images are protected by copyright.
 If you want to share this recipe, please do so using the share buttons provided.
 Do not screenshot or republish the recipe or content in full. instead, include a link to this post for the recipe.